 8. keywords: quality over quantity

-Many website owners still throw their keywords across their pages as if we were living in 2009.
+Many website owners are still throwing keywords across their pages as if we were living in 2009.
 A lot of this has to do with content.
-If you're paying $10 for "quality content", your site is doomed to fail.
+If you're paying €10 for "quality content", your website is doomed to fail.
 Even if you are running "churn and burn" projects, you need decent content.
 At least not with Keyword stuffing filled.

 A quick rule of thumb: Add the Keyword at the very beginning, preferably in the first sentence, as long as it makes sense.
 If it looks like it's forced, don't do it.
 Get creative or find a writer for creative writing.
 Content, which is in your Keyword properly synergized.